AndreaFerrara1997/AndreaFerrara1997.github.io/index.md

 author_profile: true
 ---

 I am a sixth year PhD Candidate in Economics Northwestern University.
-My research focuses on Monetary Economics.
+My research concerns macroeconomic dynamics and monetary economics.

 I will be on the job market during the 2025-2026 academic year.